ravenclaw03/SustainDine/README.md

 1. Install Expo in your phone.
 2. Run npm install in terminal.
 3. Move to App directory and type "npx expo start".
+4. Scan Qr code through Expo to access the app.

 How it works.
 1. Donor creates a request to donate surplus food , providing certain details regarding it.